Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 These are sudden, critical issues that require immediate attention to protect the property or tenant safety.
 Examples include a failed heating system in winter, a significant plumbing leak, or electrical faults.
 Having funds readily available is vital for timely repairs.

-Common unexpected expenses & average costs
+Common unexpected expenses and average costs

 The costs of unexpected repairs can vary widely based on the issue and location.
 According to research, HVAC repairs might cost between $500 and $3,000.
 Replacing an HVAC system can range from $5,000 to $16,000.
 Plumbing leak repairs commonly fall between $250 and $1,000.
 Roof replacement is a significant expense, potentially costing between $5,700 and $16,000.